gandreadis/gandreadis.com/content/research.md

 +++
 title = "Research"
-description = "An overview of current and past research projects, including publications that I have (co)authored"
+description = "An overview of current and past research projects, including publications that I have (co)authored and talks I have given"
 +++

 _Jump directly to:_